alaingalvan/CrossShader/readme.md

 ```bash
 npm i cross-shader -S
 ```

-Note the use of `dash-case` vs `CamelCase` for the npm module name, this is to follow the JavaScript community's focus on making names that fit well with browser URLs.

 Using this module will require Node 8.x or above, or [a browser that supports WebAssembly](https://caniuse.com/#feat=wasm).